Code Book, part 3 (Miscellany)

 Rules:

-- Versions should never be skipped.
+- Versions should never be skipped (except for dev build numbers).
 E.g. There can't be a 3.2 if there is no 3.1.

-- Conversely, versions should never be repeated.
+- Versions should never be repeated.
 You must always bump the major, minor, patch, or qualifier number on every release.

 - Do not pull and re-release a version if it has already been released publicly (e.g. if you publicly release 3.0 and find a critical issue, do not pull 3.0; instead, release 3.0.1 with the fix and indicate on the 3.0 download / news post not to use that version).